RIVER GAUGES

 Gauge Height (a.k.a.
 Stage) as provided by the NWS, USGS and USACE indicates the measurement of the water surface above a locally established reference point (e.g. the top of a bridge pier footing), NOT the stream depth as is often assumed.
 IFIS Gauges report the water surface elevation above sea level, from which stream depth at the gauge can be determined.*

 Discharge (a.k.a.
 Flow or Streamflow), in cubic feet per second (cfs) is a calculated value that that can be useful when comparing values to other streams, but it isn't available at all gauge sites.
-The calculation involves measurements of stream velocity and of the cross-sectional area of the stream (see How Streamflow is Measured for an explanation).
+The calculation involves measurements of stream velocity and the cross-sectional area of the stream (see How Streamflow is Measured for an explanation).

 Before you read on: